-- (i) fixed lease payments less any lease incentives; - (ii) variable lease payments that depend on an index or rate, initially measured using the index or rate commencement date; - (iii) the amount expected to be payable by the lessee under residual value guarantees - (iv) the exercise price of purchase options, if the lessee is reasonably certain to exercise the options; - (v) lease payments under extension options, if lessee is reasonably certain to exercise the options; and - (vi) payments of penalties for terminating the lease, if the lease term reflects the exercise of an option to termin lease.
+- (i) fixed lease payments less any lease incentives; - (ii) variable lease payments that depend on an index or rate, initially measured using the index or rate at the commencement date: - ii) the amount expected to be payable by the lessee under residual value guarantees - (iv) the exercise price of purchase options, if the lessee is reasonably certain to exercise the options; - (v) lease payments under extension options, if lessee is reasonably certain to exercise the options; and - (vi) payments of penalties for terminating the lease, if the lease term reflects the exercise of an option to terminate the lease.

 The right-of-use assets comprise the initial measurement of the corresponding lease liability as mentioned above, any lease payments made at or before the commencement date as well as any initial direct costs.
 The subsequent measurement of the right-of-use assets is at cost less accumulated depreciation and impairment losses.
 Right-of-use assets are depreciated over the lease term or useful life of the underlying asset whichever is the shortest.
+The carrying amounts of right-of-use assets and lease liabilities are remeasured if there is a change in the following: future lease payments arising from a change in an index or a rate used; residual guarantee; lease term; certainty of a purchase option and termination penalties.
+When a lease liability is remeasured, an adjustment is made to the corresponding right-of use asset, or to profit or loss if the carrying amount of the right-of-use asset is fully written down.